josedv82/NBA-Game-Density-App/README.md

 ## Intro
-The goal of this app is to enable users manipulate different aspects related to the game density (frequency of games) in the NBA for both, a selected team and its opponents over the last 3 seasons.
-Users can manipulate factors such as court advantage, travel stress, time zones crossed, game density index, direction of travel, etc. As all these are factors that can impact the fatigue of the players.
+This app enable users manipulate different aspects related to the game density (frequency of games) in the NBA for both, a selected team and its opponents over the last 5 seasons.
+Users can manipulate factors such as court advantage, travel stress, time zones crossed, game density index, direction of travel, etc to understand period of higher or lower schedule stress.

 ## Live Website
 [NBA Game Density App](https://josedv.shinyapps.io/NBASchedule/)